 While most surgical procedures pose a low risk of complications and injury, no surgery is risk-free.
-Plastic surgery- including both reconstructive surgery and cosmetic surgery- is no exception.
+Plastic surgery- including both reconstructive surgery and cosmetic surgery- is no exception to surgical error.
 Plastic surgeons must exercise a high degree of medical competency and care when treating patients.
 Failure to provide the level of skill, care, and treatment that a reasonable plastic surgeon would provide under similar circumstances may constitute medical malpractice.
 Medical malpractice, simply defined, is “treatment that doesn’t meet accepted medical standards, which causes injury to the patient.”

 If you or a loved one has suffered injury or harm at the hands of a plastic surgeon, you may be eligible to seek compensation for your past and future medical expenses (including the cost of corrective/revision surgery), loss of income, disfigurement, disability, emotional pain and suffering, and more.

 To learn more about plastic surgery malpractice in New York and New Jersey, please contact us to speak with the renowned medical malpractice attorneys at Oshman & Mirisola.
 We are available to evaluate your case to determine the best way to protect your interests.

 Plastic surgeons have a number of legal obligations, which work to protect patients from bad plastic surgery and unqualified practitioners.
 By rendering care to a patient, a plastic surgeon implies that they possess the education, training, and prudent skill necessary to practice plastic surgery safely.

 When it comes to plastic surgery, surgeons also have a legal obligation to disclose all possible risks- both minor and major- to their patients prior to surgery.
 Plastic surgeons are required to offer this important information, whether or not their patients request such information.